Composable Coresets for Constrained Determinant Maximization and Beyond: Preliminaries

+Determinant maximization is also known as the $D$-design problem, since the objective function is the (D)eterminant.
+Other objective functions have also been studied, for example, matrix traces (A-desing) or condition number (E-design).
+We discuss these different objective functions in more details in \cref{sec:design}.

-People have also studied the setting where $S$ is allowed to be a multiset.
-This is known as the experimental design problem \emph{with repetition} \cite{roundingExperimentalDesign,madan2019combinatorial}, as opposed to the \emph{without repetition} setting where $S$ needs to be a proper subset.
-The \emph{with repetition} setting is generally easier: it can be reduced to the without repetition setting by duplicating each vector $k$ times.
-Composable coreset for experimental design problem (under cardinality constraint) in the with repetition setting has been studied in \cite{indyk2020composable}.
-In this work we generalize \cite{indyk2020composable}'s result to the without repetition setting.
+The setting where $S$ is allowed to be a multiset has also been studied.
+This is known as the experimental design problem \emph{with-repetition} \cite{roundingExperimentalDesign,madan2019combinatorial}, as opposed to the \emph{without-repetition} setting where $S$ needs to be a proper subset.
+The with-repetition setting is generally easier: it can be reduced to the without-repetition setting by duplicating each vector $k$ times.

-\subsection{Composable coresets}
+\subsection{Composable Coresets}